Chevrolet S-10: Third generation (2012)

 Although the North American version of the S-Series was discontinued in 2004, the second generation S-10 was still being built in Brazil until 2012, when it was replaced by a Brazilian-built version of the Chevrolet Colorado called the S-10.

 In Brazil, until 2014, the third generation S-10 offered a 2.4 L 147 hp Flexpower flex-fuel engine or a 2.8 L 180 hp Duramax diesel engine.
 For 2015 models, the diesel engine was refreshed, resulting in an increased power output of 200 hp.
 The flex-fuel (gasoline/ethanol) engine had an upgrade for some versions (LT and LTZ) and offered 206 hp with a 2.5 L LCV Ecotec with direct fuel injection.
 Also, for the first time in Brazil, Chevrolet offered the flex-fuel S-10 with four-wheel drive.

 For the 2017 model, the S-10 received a facelift and the flex-fuel 2.4 L engine was dropped, with the remaining engine choices being unchanged.
 For 2018, the flex-fuel S-10 offers an automatic transmission, currently the market trend on these vehicles in Brazil.
 Since 2021, the Holden S-10 received a facelift in Warren, but as Holden was closed in Australia, the tooling was transferred to Brazil.
 The Brazilian S-10 was facelifted for 2023, the same model year the North American Colorado was redesigned.

 A right-hand-drive version of the 2017+ facelifted model was built at the GM Thailand plant and sold in Australia and New Zealand as Holden Colorado until 2020.

+In 2025, the S10, along with the Trailblazer, received yet another facelift.
+This time shipping with GM's new generation LWN 2.8 L 204 hp Duramax engine, superseding the XLD28 as the standard diesel option.